DavidPratten/jetisu/README.md

 The maturation of satisfaction solvers and of the constraint language [MiniZinc](https://www.minizinc.org) have provided the building blocks for realising ideas that were put forward nearly 50 years ago.
 The Jetisu toolkit calls these algorithmic, or computed, relations: "intensionally defined relations".

 ## A theory of intensionally defined relations
+Intensionally defined relations are based on the intuition that the correct generalisation of an extensionally defined relation is a computable predicate over the cross-product of the domains of the attributes.

 An __intensionally defined relation__ is
 - a set of typed attributes (or columns) A, along with
 - a computable predicate (or constraint) C over the attributes in A, which